teuteuguy/sputnik/README.md

 * For a given thing, check which solution they are part of.
 * have the factory reset refer to the cf scripts.
 * Simplify cloudformation script, databucket vs databucketarn
-* see if we can add the pre-zipped versions of node_modules for the solutions for each architecutre ?
+* see if we can add the pre-zipped versions of node_modules for the solutions for each architecutre ? => lambda layers is the solution here

 ## Notes